k1nd0ne/MacOsSecurity/README.md

 ## Backups

 MacOS is becoming more and more intgrated with iCloud, which is generally a greatconvenience to normal users, but perceived as a potential data leak in some cases.
 You  should use an external encrypted hard drive time make regular backups with  **Time Machine**.
-I recommand when setting up your clean MacOs to do a backup wich will act as a "snapshot" of your operating system default configuration.
+I recommend when setting up your clean MacOs to do a backup which will act as a "snapshot" of your operating system default configuration.
 With this you won't have to reinstall all your apps and rebuild your Scudo rules for example.

 ## Going further